sirbrowser/astroworld/splunk/intro_splunk.md

   --> product csv human redabled.<br>
   --> for example in a log we can have a code 404 and transform it to display "error" for reports to non-technical people.<br>

+- Onboarding<br>
+  --> collect, parsing and sending logs to indexers.

+- Transforming command<br>
+  --> commands that create statistics and visualizations.<br>

 -------------------------------------------------

-https://splunkbase.splunk.com/ --> splunk marketplace for add-ons to integrate into splunk.
+https://splunkbase.splunk.com/ --> splunk marketplace for add-ons to integrate into splunk.<br>

 -------------------------------------------------

-Before configuring splunk you need to ask the following questions :
+Before configuring splunk you need to ask the following questions :<br>
-- What index should store this data?
+- What index should store this data?<br>
-- What is the desired retention period?
+- What is the desired retention period?<br>
-- Who should have access to that data?
+- Who should have access to that data?<br>
-- Is there a sample log to review? == to test before prod.
+- Is there a sample log to review? == to test before prod.<br>

-'/opt/splunk/bin/splunk btool inputs list --debug' --> find conf file to edit or troubleshoot.
+'/opt/splunk/bin/splunk btool inputs list --debug' --> find conf file to edit or troubleshoot.<br>

 #### Splunk infrastructure